 Among the top hospitals in the country for pediatric cancer

-Yale-New Haven Children's Hospital has been ranked among the best in the nation in seven pediatric subspecialties, including pediatric cancer (#45).
-The results appeared in the 2014-15 edition of "Best Children's Hospitals," published online by U.S.News & World Report.
+Yale-New Haven Children's Hospital has been ranked among the best in the nation in six pediatric subspecialties, including pediatric cancer (#44).
+The results appeared in the 2015-16 edition of "Best Children's Hospitals," published online by U.S.News & World Report.

 Our dedicated pediatric hematologists and oncologists provide care for children with all forms of cancer and blood diseases, including leukemia, malignant tumors and lymphomas, as well as sickle cell disease, hemophilia, coagulation abnormalities and platelet disorders.
 Our participation in the Children's Oncology Group studies makes it possible to provide the most current and advanced treatment regimens to children with any form of cancer, common or rare.